bodo-ai/Bodo/docs/source/user_guide.rst

 Bodo needs to know the types of input arrays.
 If the file name is a constant string or function argument, Bodo tries to look at the file at compile time and recognize the types.
-Otherwise, the user is responsile for providing the types similar to `Numba's typing syntax
+Otherwise, the user is responsible for providing the types similar to `Numba's typing syntax
 <http://numba.pydata.org/numba-doc/latest/reference/types.html>`_.
 For
 example::